A Tool for Organizing Key Characteristics of Virtual, Augmented, and Mixed Reality for Human-Robot Interaction Systems: Synthesizing VAM-HRI Trends and Takeaways: The TOKCS Classification Framework

 \textit{Environment} - Data from the VAM technology further increases the robot's understanding of an environment.
 An example is provided in Fig. \ref{fig:vam-slam-model}.
 Given a mobile robot with 2D SLAM, a 3D map from an ARHMD's SLAM can be transformed into the robot's coordinate frame.
 The map can then be used for more accurate navigation.
 In another situation, a mobile phone camera can help with object recognition both in front and behind the robot.

 \textit{User} - Data from VAM technology further increases the robot's understanding of the user.
 For example, a robot can better infer a user's intent to choose an object by using ARHMD eye-gaze \cite{rosenmixed}.
-Data gathered from motion sensors can also be used to infer affective state such as student curiosity \cite{groechel2021kinesthetic}.
+Data gathered from motion sensors can be used both for functional purposes (e.g., where is the human in relation to the robot) as well as used to infer affective human state such as student curiosity \cite{groechel2021kinesthetic}.